In this guide, we’ll explore how to get a VA Rating for Insomnia even if you’ve already filed or been denied benefits in the past.

 Can I get VA disability compensation for Insomnia?

-Yes, the Department of Veterans Affairs (VA) will pay veterans with service-connected Insomnia tax free compensation each month.
+Yes, the Department of Veterans Affairs (VA) will pay veterans with service-connected insomnia tax-free compensation each month.
 The amount of compensation depends upon your overall VA rating.
-For example, a 10% rating is worth around $150 each month whereas a 100% rating is worth around $3,000 per month.
+For example, a 10% rating is worth around $171 each month, whereas a 100% rating is worth more than $3,700 per month.

 Is Insomnia a VA disability condition?

-Yes, Insomnia is a VA disability and can be rated from 0% to 100% depending upon the severity of your symptoms.
-Often times, Insomnia is an underlying symptoms of another mental health condition such as PTSD, Major Depressive Disorder, or Somatic Symptom Disorder.
+Yes, insomnia is a VA disability and can be rated from 0% to 100%, depending on the severity of your symptoms.
+Oftentimes, insomnia is an underlying symptom of another mental health condition such as PTSD, Major Depressive Disorder, or Somatic Symptom Disorder.
 Due to the legal concept called avoidance of pyramiding, a veteran will only receive one VA rating for a mental health condition.
-The VA recognizes Insomnia Disorders as one of 31 mental health conditions that may be related to service, and thus, Insomnia is a VA disability, and is eligible for VA compensation and benefits under the law.
+The VA recognizes Insomnia Disorders as one of 31 mental health conditions that may be related to service, and thus, insomnia is a VA disability and is eligible for VA compensation and benefits under the law.

 What are the VA disability ratings for Insomnia?

-The VA will give you a disability rating based upon the severity of your Insomnia, specifically related to your level of occupational and social impairment.
+The VA will give you a disability rating based on the severity of your Insomnia, specifically related to your level of occupational and social impairment.
 If you are considered service-connected for Insomnia, you will receive one of six (6) possible VA disability ratings for your mental health condition, broken out as follows: 0%, 10%, 30%, 50%, 70%, or 100%.
-In 2022, the average VA disability rating for Insomnia is 70%.
+The average VA disability rating for Insomnia is 70%.

 Can I receive Special Monthly Compensation for Insomnia?